jpsca/formidable/docs/content/forms.md

 ## Using Forms

-When we’re dealing with a form we typically instantiate it in a controller.

-When we instantiate a form, we can opt to leave it empty or prepopulate it:
+Forms are typically instantiated in a controller.
+When creating a form instance, you can either leave it empty or prepopulate it:

 ```python
 form = MyForm()                      # 1